Tamil grammar: Personal pronouns

-First person plural pronouns in Tamil, distinguish between inclusive and exclusive we.
+First person plural pronouns in Tamil distinguish between inclusive and exclusive we.
 In Tamil, plural terminators are used for honorific addressing.
 It could be noted in both 2nd and 3rd persons.
 There are unique personal pronouns available for first and second persons while demonstrative pronouns are used in place of personal pronouns as well.

 Verbs

 Like Tamil nouns, Tamil verbs are also inflected through the use of suffixes.
 A typical Tamil verb form will have a number of suffixes, which show person, number, mood, tense and voice, as is shown by the following example aḻintukkoṇṭiruntēṉ (அழிந்துக்கொண்டிருந்தேன்) "(I) was being destroyed":

 Person and number are indicated by suffixing the oblique case of the relevant pronoun (ēṉ in the above example).
 The suffixes to indicate tenses and voice are formed from grammatical particles, which are added to the stem.
 The chart below outlines the most common set of suffixes used to conjugate for person and tense, but different groups of Tamil verbs may use other sets of suffixes or have irregularities.

+1The infix -kiṟ- is a shortening of the infix -kiṉṟ-, which is also sometimes used.